chfguo/bloomfilter/README.md

 # bloomfilter
-bloomfilter is a simple Bloom Filter lib for Python, it contains three class:
+bloomfilter is a simple and fast Bloom Filter lib for Python.
+It contains three class:
 - BloomFilter: it is in charge of calculating how much bits we need based on the given capacity and error, and use Python Bytes as bit array.
 ```python